 Show the impact on simulated root water uptake (therefore the approach should be implemented in Hydrus.
 Can we do that?).

 Can we classify root systems into ‘big root’ or ‘parallel root’ systems?
 What would be the traits of the root system that define in which class the root systems fall?
 To address these questions, it would be good it the approach could be implemented in Marshal.

+How upscaling works with two root systems?
+Is it just a sum for Kcomp/Krs?